Giving Back to the Community Our Way – My Experience as a Platelet Donor

 Platelet donation is a bit different than donating blood.
 While most blood donation centres take walk-ins, platelet donation typically requires an appointment.
 Unlike donating blood, platelet donation requires both arms.
 During a platelet donation, blood is drawn from one arm, and once the platelets are obtained using a special machine, the remaining blood elements return to your body through your other arm.
 The entire donation process lasts about three hours (including paperwork and preparation).

-Latifa Hospital Blood donation Center now has new technology that requires only one arm, and works on draw and return system.
+Latifa Hospital Blood donation Center now has new technology that requires only one arm, and works on draw and return system for Platelet donation process.

 While the donation process takes longer than a traditional blood donation, one platelet donation is equivalent to what would normally be collected from five blood donations.
 In fact, platelet donations can extract enough platelets for two or three patients.
 Best of all, platelet donors are permitted to donate their platelets up to 24 times a year (compared to the typical 6 permitted yearly traditional blood donations)